 Mercury poison and autism cause

 Many researchers believe that the most likely reason for the increase in autism is some sort of combination of genetic susceptibility and environmental chemical exposure.
 This study adds credibility to that theory.

 What does this issue mean for parents who are vaccinating their infants and children now?
 First, make sure your doctor is using 100% mercury-free vaccines.
 The only place mercury is still found in large quantities is in some brands of the flu shot and some older versions of the plain tetanus and diphtheria/tetanus shots.
-A few shots use mercury in manufacturing, then go through a filtering process that removes 99% of it, leaving a tiny little trace amount of mercury.
+A few shots use mercury in manufacturing, then go through a filtering process that removes 99 percent of it, leaving a tiny little trace amount of mercury.
 These shots include one brand of the DTaP vaccine, some brands of the flu shot, and the newer plain tetanus or diphtheria/tetanus shots.

-As long as a parent knows to avoid these sources of mercury, you can get the entire routine childhood vaccine schedule 100% mercury-free.
-There is a flu shot that is 100% mercury-free.
+As long as a parent knows to avoid these sources of mercury, you can get the entire routine childhood vaccine schedule 100 percent mercury-free.
+There is a flu shot that is 100% percent mercury-free.
 Two brands of DTaP don’t contain any mercury.
 And the plain tetanus and diphtheria/tetanus shots that do contain mercury aren’t part of the normal vaccine schedule.
 So, when it comes to making vaccine decisions, you can take any fears of mercury out of the equation.

 Click here to read more on this story out of the University of Texas.